yua10/rock_paper_Scissors/week-3/back-end-development/backend-exercises/frontend-challenge.md

 ### Duration

-1 hour 30 minutes - take a break
+You have **1 hour 30 minutes** to make as much progress on this task as possible.

 ### Team